What Training Do Marketing & Sales Schools Offer?

 Advantages of Attending Marketing & Sales Schools

 Marketing and sales managers work in nearly every type of industry.
-318,000 sales managers worked in the U.S. in 2006 and could be found in wholesale trade, retail trade, manufacturing, and finance and insurance industries.
+According to the Bureau of Labor Statistics (BLS), 318,000 sales managers worked in the U.S. in 2006 and could be found in wholesale trade, retail trade, manufacturing, and finance and insurance industries.
 167,000 marketing managers found employment throughout the professional, scientific, and technical services, and one-third of them worked within the finance and insurance industries.
-Those numbers should increase by 12 percent from 2006-2016, creating thousands of new jobs.
+Those numbers are expected to increase by 12 percent from 2006-2016, creating thousands of new jobs.